CommonAccord/Cmacc-Org/Doc/G/ABA-HR-Business-MCC/ClauseLibrary01.md

 ObligationToCombatAbuse.2.Ti=Schedule P Compliance Throughout the Supply Chain

-ObligationToCombatAbuse.2.sec=Supplier shall ensure that each of its Representatives acting in connection with this Agreement shall engage with Supplier and any other Representative in due diligence in accordance with Section {ObligationToCombatAbuse.1.Xnum} to ensure compliance with Schedule P.  Such relationships shall be formalized in written contracts that secure from the parties terms {in_compliance_with//equivalent_to_those_imposed_by//at least as protective as those imposed by} Schedule P.  Supplier shall keep records of such written contracts to demonstrate compliance with its obligations under this Agreement and shall deliver such records to Buyer as reasonably requested.
+ObligationToCombatAbuse.2.sec=Supplier shall ensure that each of its {_Representatives} acting in connection with this Agreement shall engage with Supplier and any other Representative in due diligence in accordance with Section {ObligationToCombatAbuse.1.Xnum} to ensure compliance with Schedule P.  Such relationships shall be formalized in written contracts that secure from the parties terms {in_compliance_with//equivalent_to_those_imposed_by//at least as protective as those imposed by} Schedule P.  Supplier shall keep records of such written contracts to demonstrate compliance with its obligations under this Agreement and shall deliver such records to Buyer as reasonably requested.

 ObligationToCombatAbuse.2.=[G/Z/Base]